- redbone coonhound

-Courageous and strong, the Am Staff‘s athletic build and intelligence make him ideally suited to many dog sports such as obedience, agility, tracking and conformation.
-The conditioning required for these different sports would make the Am Staff a great workout partner.
-This people-oriented dog thrives when he is made part of the family and given a job to do.
+Courageous and strong, the Amstaff has an athletic build and intelligence.
+These qualities make them ideally suited to many dog sports such as Obedience, Agility, Tracking, and Conformation.
+The conditioning required for these different sports would make the American Staffordshire Terrier a great workout partner.
+This people-oriented dog thrives when they are made part of the family and given a job to do.

-The high-drive Border Collie would help keep any owner fit – its energetic nature requires more exercise than just a walk around the block or playing in the yard.
-If owners don’t have cows or sheep available for herding practice, running would be a great activity to tire out the BC.
+The high-drive Border Collie would help keep any owner fit, as their energetic nature requires more exercise than just a walk around the block or playing in the yard.
+If owners don’t have cows or sheep available for Herding practice, running would be a great activity to tire out the Border Collie.

-This strong, quick and agile dog can hunt all day in the field.
-Brittanys thrive on activities like running, hiking and swimming, and the breed possesses a willing attitude to participate in any activity with its family.
+This strong, quick, and agile dog can hunt all day in the field.
+Brittanys thrive on activities like running, hiking, and swimming, and the breed possesses a willing attitude to participate in any activity with their family.

 The Belgian Malinois is an alert, high-energy breed and is used regularly as a police and military working dog.
-Since both professions require the dog to be active and in-shape, the Belgian Malinois would gladly accompany its owner out for a run or a romp in the yard.
+Since both professions require the dog to be active and in shape, the Belgian Malinois would gladly accompany their owner out for a run or a romp in the yard.
 This breed is happiest with something stimulating to do.

 The Doberman Pinscher is a muscular dog that possesses endurance and speed.
-The properly bred and trained Doberman has proved itself to be a friend and guardian, and his intelligence and ability to absorb and retain training have brought him into demand as a police and war dog.
-Energetic, obedient and loyal, the Doberman enjoys exercising and spending time with its owner.
+The properly-bred and -trained Doberman is a friend and guardian, and their intelligence and ability to absorb and retain training have brought them into demand as police and war dogs.
+Energetic, obedient, and loyal, the Doberman enjoys exercising and spending time with their owner.

 German Shorthaired Pointer

-The Greyhound is the fastest breed of dog and was originally bred to use its vision and speed to chase after deer, stag, fox and hare in its native England.
-Although today the Greyhound primarily serves as a sweet and personable companion, the breed’s athleticism makes it a great running partner.
+The Greyhound is the fastest breed of dog and was originally bred to use its vision and speed to chase after deer, stag, fox, and hare in their native England.
+Although today the Greyhound primarily serves as a sweet and personable companion, the breed’s athleticism makes them a great running partner.